Shoulder anatomy is actually four joints wrapped up in one arm.

 Thoracic Outlet syndrome

-One of the syndromes that may commonly irritate the nerves that supply the shoulder affects both the artery and the brachial plexus as they pass through a narrow tunnel from the chest to the arm.
+The thoracic outlet syndrome that may commonly irritate the nerves that supply the shoulder affects both the artery and the brachial plexus as they pass through a narrow tunnel from the chest to the arm; the blood supply is via the subclavian artery.

-Usually small and inconsequential, very occasionally a large neck rib may pass through the interscalene triangle dramatically affecting the artery and nerves.
+Usually small and inconsequential, very occasionally a large cervical rib at the base of the neck may pass through the interscalene triangle dramatically affecting the artery and nerves.

-A difficult and subjective test is commonly used to test for an impingement on the artery in the Thoracic Outlet syndrome and Cervical rib syndromes.
-Classically the sign that you may feel is that your arm tires very quickly when working above your head, as in hanging the washing.
+A difficult and subjective examination is commonly used to test for an impingement on the artery in the Thoracic Outlet syndrome and Cervical rib syndromes; Adson's test.
+Classically the symptom that you may feel is that your arm tires very quickly when working above your head, as in hanging the washing, or changing a light bulb.

 We'll write elsewhere of the ligaments affecting the shoulder.